stefanpejcinoski/MVCFrameworkPHP/README.md

 The request validation can be done with a shorter expression ```validate($request, $rules)```

-The error messages from a failed validation can be retrieved using the ```error()``` function.
+The error messages from a failed validation can be retrieved using the ```errors()``` function.
 This function will retrieve the errors from session in a string, separated by linebreaks.
 This function can be used inside a template to show the errors when the user gets redirected back.
 An example of how this function can be used:
 ```
 <form>